The Helm Plugins Guide

 os

-match, the command will be used. - If no
+is empty, the command will be used. - If

 platformCommand